hguerrero/se-offsite-fy26-q2/labs/01-network-isolation-passthrough.md

-# Basic Kafka Proxy Example
+# Lab 01: Basic Kafka Proxy Example

 This example demonstrates the basic proxy functionality of Kong Event Gateway, allowing clients to connect to a Kafka cluster through a proxy layer with anonymous authentication.